weeyin83/gaug2025site/README.md

 - hugo.toml is the file you want if you want to change the colour scheme of the site.
 I changed the color_primary and light colours fron the original green to a more azure related blue.

 - The contact page uses a form that uses Formspree to help make it work.

+- There is a devcontainer file that will open up a Ubuntu Dev Container within VS Code with Git, Go and Hugo Extended installed to help with editing etc.